anagha-google/composer2-basic-orchestration/02-prerequisites.md

 ## 3. Create a VPC & a subnet

 Launch cloud shell, change scope to the project you created (if required), and run the commands below to create the networking entities required for the hands on lab.

 #### 3.1.
+Grant yourself the security admin role so you can create firewall rk

+#### 3.1.
 Create a VPC